Balrog994/cucumber-test-runner/README.md

 }
 ```

+### Better Error detection and reporting

+Now the extension detects and reports errors in before and after hooks.
+If possible it reports a problem directly at the line where the error occurred in the source file.
+The support is still limited, stay tuned for the next updates.

 # Prerequisites

 You need to have a working `cucumber-js` installation in your working folder and a proper cucumber configuration file.